How many students attend MBC?

 What furnishings are provided in the dorms?

 Single student apartments are furnished.
-Bedrooms have bunk beds, dressers, desks, and bookshelves; living rooms are furnished; and kitchens include all major appliances and a table and chairs.
-Extra freezer space and laundry facilities (not coin-op) are are available in both the men’s and women’s residences.
+Bedrooms have twin beds, nightstands, closets, and storage cubicles; living rooms are furnished; and kitchens include all major appliances and a table and chairs.
+Washers and dryers are in each apartment.
+Each apartment has two bathrooms.

 What educational programs does MBC offer?

 Our core programs in Biblical Studies is aimed at those who are preparing for full-time or part-time ministry in the future.
 There are five emphases in this program: Pastoral, Missions, Biblical Counseling, General Ministry, and Next Generation Emphasis.
 We also have a new Workplace Ministry Degree program and six new online partnership degree programs in partnership with Lancaster Bible College.
-These include:

 Does MBC have a dining facility?

 On-campus students purchase their own food and do their own cooking in the full kitchens found in each apartment.
 This helps us keep tuition and fees low and provides real-life experience for students.
 Frequently, various apartments will join together for a shared meal and on occasion, a dorm meal is planned.
 On a specified day of the week, the entire student body is served at hot lunch after chapel.
 This all-campus meal gathering allows for fellowship and interaction with the staff and faculty and well as visiting guest lecturers and speakers on campus that day.

 Is MBC a safe campus?